saivivek55/Carbon-Emission-Prediction-and-Neutrality-Cost-Forecasting/README.md

 - **Support Vector Regression (SVR)**
 - **Long Short-Term Memory (LSTM)**

-Based on model performance, the **LSTM** model was selected for final forecasting due to its ability to capture long-term temporal dependencies in emission trends.
+Based on model performance, the **LSTM model**- achieving an MSE of 0.0038 and R² of 0.8892, was selected for final forecasting due to its effectiveness in capturing long-term temporal dependencies in emission trends.

 ### 🧪 Evaluation Metrics
 Each model was assessed using: